 A dog may retire earlier if they lose interest in the work, lose their mobility, or their health becomes an issue.
 And in extreme cases, the dog’s death cuts the dog’s career tragically short.

-The Death of Your Psychiatric Service Dog (Retired or Active) Will Effect You Deeply
+Bonus Con: The Death of Your Psychiatric Service Dog (Retired or Active) Will Affect You Deeply

 He was happy and active that morning, started tiring in the afternoon, and at dinner I knew something was wrong when he snubbed his food.
 And would not come snuggle with me.
 He couldn’t get up to do it.